mavanish/VirTex/docs/source/usage.rst

 LAMMPS
 ~~~~~~
-**1- If you are using LAMMPS** to pefrome PTM and calculate quaternion angles, use *ptm/atom* command.
-Example is provided below; however, for detail description please check `LAMMPS command page for PTM <https://docs.lammps.org/compute_ptm_atom.html>`_.
+**1- If you are using LAMMPS** to perform PTM and calculate quaternion angles, use the *ptm/atom* command.
+An example is provided below; however, for a detailed description, please check the `LAMMPS command page for PTM <https://docs.lammps.org/compute_ptm_atom.html>`_.

 .. code-block:: console